department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-prep.md

 **Notetaking prep**
 - [ ] Make note-taking spreadsheet/Mural
-- [ ] Create a Mural board for research debrief sessions
+- [ ] Create a Mural board for research debrief sessions and/or data synthesis

 **Pilots**
 - [ ] Recruit pilot participant(s) from your company or another one